leilatdantas/leilatdantas/README.md

-## Transitioning to Software Developer: A Student's Journey at 42 School :computer:
+## Transitioning to Tech: A Student's Journey at 42 School :computer:
 Hello! :wave:

 This repository documents my journey as a student at 42 School, where I'm currently learning C and C++. :nerd_face: